-When inhaling or exhaling through the nose, airflow usually differs from one nostril to the other.
-The common reason for this difference is:
+When I inhale or exhale through my nose, airflow usually differs from one nostril to the other.
+The common reasons for that difference are:

 - Nose structure.